sjtrimble/angular/aio/content/tutorial/getting-started.md

 ## Introduction

-If you are new to web development or programming in general, read our requirements for getting started with Angular.
+If you are new to web development or programming in general, read the fundamentals for getting started with Angular.

 * Basic programming knowledge.
 * Knowledge of HTML, CSS, and JavaScript and/or TypeScript.
 * Knowledge of command-line based tools such as git, npm or yarn.

+These fundamentals aren't required for this guide, but will make it easier to complete.
 This guide walks you through building a simple shopping cart application.
 You'll cover components, the building blocks of an Angular application, using services to store and share data, architecture for scaling your application, and deployment to a live website.

 {@a toc}